al-mabsut/muslimah/contents/hanafi/en/10_ruling_most_likely_tuhr_concluding_ongoing_hayd_before_habit_completion.md

   - Engage in physical contact like fondling breasts.
   - Have non-penetrative physical contact with any of his body parts while ensuring no vaginal stimulation occurs.
 - Husband and wife will continue to interact with each other in day-to-day matters such as eating together, sleeping in the same bed etc.
-- Conjugal relationships will remain impermissible even if the bleeding has fully stopped. (because this is still the time before the Hayd habit.)
 - Divorce during this time is impermissible, but if issued, it will be valid and carry its full implications.
-- Once the Hayd habit has been reached and the bleeding has not returned, then conjugal relationships are allowed again.